“Help! I'm desperate!! So I went to clear my data to sell my MacBook Pro and instead I deleted the Internal Macintosh HD drive with Disk Utility.”

 Part 3: How to Recover Data from A Erased Hard Drive on Mac

 Now, there are a few situations where the users haven’t deleted the entire Macintosh HD drive, but only a few selected files from the folder.
 This won’t restrict you from accessing the device but may affect the overall performance.
 In this situation, you would want to recover these accidentally deleted files and restore them on your MacBook.
-Ideally, there are two different ways to recover deleted data on macOS.
+Ideally, there are two different ways to recover deleted data on macOS or macOS Ventura.
 You can either use the Time Machine Backup or recover data using a professional data recovery tool.
 Let’s walk you through both these solutions so that you can recover the deleted Macintosh files without any hassle.

 1. Recover Files from Erased Hard Drive without Time Machine

 The easiest way to recover files from an erased Macintosh hard drive, especially when you don’t have a Time machine backup, is using a professional data recovery software like 4DDiG Mac Data Recovery.
 It’s an exclusive data recovery tool for macOS that you can use to retrieve deleted files from your system in different situations.
 It doesn’t matter whether you have deleted the files accidentally or lost them due to a system failure, 4DDiG Mac Data Recovery will allow you to get them back within a few taps on the screen.
 And, since the tool supports almost every file format, you can use it to recover everything including pictures, documents, GIFs, videos, songs, etc.

 Here’s the step-by-step process of recovering accidentally deleted files from a Macintosh hard drive using 4DDiG Mac Data Recovery.